Safeguarding Sensitive Credentials for SP-API Applications

 Software development processes

-In the rush to launch a new product, organizations may feel the need to take shortcuts, including hardcoding sensitive credentials.
+In the rush to launch a new product, organizations might want to take shortcuts, including hardcoding sensitive credentials.
 Hardcoding is the act of saving credentials outside of a secure credential store, and includes source code, wikis, documentation, spreadsheets, and configuration files.
-Credentials is the term used in this whitepaper to represent passwords, personal identification numbers (PINs), secure shell (SSH) keys, encryption and decryption keys, and Amazon SP-API secret access keys or tokens.
+Credentials is the term used in this technical paper to represent passwords, personal identification numbers (PINs), secure shell (SSH) keys, encryption and decryption keys, and Amazon SP-API client credentials or tokens.

 The following is an example of hardcoded credentials: